-DETROIT — A member of an elite Detroit police team failed to follow his training when he stormed a house looking for a murder suspect with his finger on the trigger and shot a 7-year-old girl who was asleep on the couch, a prosecutor said Thursday at the start of an involuntary manslaughter trial.
+DETROIT — A member of an elite Detroit police team flunked his training when he stormed a house looking for a murder suspect with his finger on the trigger and shot a 7-year-old girl who was asleep on the couch, a prosecutor said Thursday at the start of an involuntary manslaughter trial.

 All sides acknowledge that Aiyana Stanley-Jones' death was not intentional.
 But prosecutors say Officer Joseph Weekley's actions in 2010 were a crime because he handled his submachine gun in a reckless manner.

 It is Weekley's second trial, coming 15 months after another jury failed to reach a verdict.

 "There's a lot of noise in this case — the media, finger-pointing — but it comes down to one simple thing: Was the defendant grossly negligent when he pulled the trigger on his gun?" prosecutor Rob Moran told jurors.